 The sound-and-light show on Fremont Street is one you won't

 want to miss.
 The Fremont Street Experience is a four-block, pedestrian-only section of downtown that opened

 in 1995.
-In addition to its famous sound-and-light shows there are other forms of live entertainment for you
+In addition to its famous sound-and-light shows there may be other forms of live entertainment

-to enjoy.
-The sound-and-light shows, usually about four of them a night, start at dusk and go until midnight.
+for you to enjoy.
+The sound-and-light shows, usually about four of them a night, start at dusk and go until

+midnight.
 They do not last too long but are pretty awesome.
-If you take in one, you'll want to see the others as they
+If you take in one, you'll want to see the others

-are all different.
-If you walk out any of the Golden Nugget's north
+as there different ones.
+If you walk out any of the Golden

 Nine other casinos front Fremont Street in the four-block stretch and they all turn out their outside lights as the

 show starts.
-This is one of the best free attractions Las Vegas has to offer.
+One of the best free attractions Las Vegas has to offer.

 Please NOTE you